A time tracking tool like Timeneye is essential if you want to reach your ambitious business goals. Read the article to know more.

 In addition, doodling lights up areas of the brain you don’t normally use, which can help you analyze problems differently and find solutions from another perspective.

 We often talk about how important it is to focus while working and escape distractions.
-And rightly so, since we live in the age of push notification and flashing screens that take a toll on our concentration.
+And rightly so, since we live in the age of push notifications and flashing screens that take a toll on our concentration.

 But what if I told you that letting your mind wander from time to time can improve your productivity?

-According to a research in the journal Psychological science, daydreaming triggers “creative incubation”.
+According to research in the journal Psychological science, daydreaming triggers “creative incubation”.
 It activates connections in your brain that you wouldn’t normally use.
 As a result, you’re more likely to get through the problem that got you stuck.

 Another way of engaging in creative thinking?
 Taking a walk.

 Firstly, walking is a physical activity, and exercise improves our health and alertness.
 In addition, Stanford University researchers showed that walking indoor or outdoor triggers the brain’s ability to think creatively, while at the same time improves the person’s mood.

 Here are a few famous thinkers who use walking to help their brainpower:

 - Greek philosopher Aristotle who used to instruct his pupils while strolling;